-- Dark Soy Sauce is aged soy sauce, which is sometimes mixed with molasses or caramel and a bit of cornstarch to make it thicker and darker than regular light soy sauce.
-It is less salty and sweeter than light soy sauce.
+- Dark Soy Sauce is aged soy sauce, sometimes mixed with molasses or caramel and a bit of cornstarch to make it thicker and darker than regular light soy sauce.
+As a result, it is less salty and sweeter than light soy sauce (Amazon affiliate link).

 - Available in most supermarkets and ethnic shops.

-- Here are more recipes using dark soy sauce: Roasted Lime Chicken with Honey Soy Sauce Marinade and Vegan Spinach Peanut Butter Noodles.
+- Here are more dark soy sauce recipes: Sticky Honey Lime Chicken Thighs with Soy Sauce and Vegan Spinach Peanut Butter Noodles.

 How to divide chicken wings at the joint?

-- In order to divide them into drumettes and wingettes easily, you have to find the right spot between the bones, where your knife will easily go through the joint.
+- To divide them into drumettes and wingettes easily, you have to find the right spot between the bones, where your knife will quickly go through the joint.

-- If there is any resistance, it means that you are not in exactly the right spot between the wing parts.
-Try again, a few millimeters more on the right or left side of the joint until you hit the right spot.
-The knife should easily go through the skin and between the bones.
+- If there is any resistance, you are not in the right spot between the wing parts.
+Try a few millimeters more on the right or left side of the joint again until you hit the right place.
+The knife should quickly go through the skin and between the bones (1).

-- If the wings also have the wing tips still attached, remove the tips and use them for making chicken stock.
+- If the wings still have the wing tips attached, remove them and use them for making chicken stock.

-- Mix all the sauce ingredients – Hoisin and Sriracha sauce, dark soy sauce, runny honey, and grated garlic clove – in a small bowl.
+- Mix all the sauce ingredients – Hoisin and Sriracha sauce, dark soy sauce, runny honey, and grated garlic clove – in a small mixing bowl (2).

-- Pour over the prepared chicken wings and stir to coat well all over.
+- Pour over the prepared chicken wings and stir to coat well all over (3).

 How to bake?

-- Arrange in a single layer on a baking tray lined with baking paper.
+- Place wings in a single layer on a baking sheet lined with aluminum foil (4).

 - Bake in the preheated oven for 30 minutes.

-- Take out of the oven and, using tongs, turn them into the sauce on the baking tray again, they should be coated again all over.
+- Take them out of the oven and, using tongs, turn them into the warm sauce on the baking tray; they should be coated with the spicy sauce.

-- Grill for about 3 minutes or until they are nice and crispy with slight grill marks here and there.
+- Broil the baked wings for about 3 minutes or until they are nice and crispy, with slight char marks here and there (5).

 - 4 tablespoons Hoisin sauce